hiteshbeniwal/hiteshbeniwal/README.md

 - 🔭  I'm a tech enthusiast.
 - 🏢  I was an intern at Maruti Suzuki India.
 - 🏄‍  I like to explore a new angle in existing ideas.
 - ✨  I love to build Android applications based on unique ideas.
-- 😄
 - 🌱  I love to learn new things and help others.
-- 🎨  Fun fact: Time spent in Nature brings me inner peace and improves producivity.
+- 🎨  Fun fact: Time spent with nature enhances my producivity.

 #### 📫  How to reach me: mail me at [ch_hitesh@icloud.com](mailto:ch_hitesh@icloud.com)